isabella232/yubico-auth-tree-node/README.md

 ### WebAuthn Authentication Node - 2FA

-The WebAuthn Authentication node allows users of supported clients to use a registered FIDO device during authentication.
+The WebAuthn Authentication node allows users of supported clients to use a registered FIDO2 device during authentication.

 *Node Mappings:*